ADORSYS-GIS/taler-wise/docs/user_guide.md

 #### 4. Enter SCA Code: Use the test code ``123456``
 #### 5. Complete Authentication: Follow the final confirmation steps
 #### 6. Verify the payment: You can login in our online banking as max.musterman with the same credentials and check his last payment using this link ``https://xs2a-online-modelbank.support.sol.adorsys.com/login``

+## Troubleshooting
+Important note: Always check the directory where you are during the process

 ## 🆘 Support